Info for survivors

 What is a No Contact Order?

-A “No Contact Order” (NCO) may be issued if deemed appropriate by the University or at the request of the claimant when the respondent is a student.
-Often NCOs are issued by the Office Of Student Conduct, Res Life, or the Dean of Students Office.
-A No Contact Order will be issued to prevent a student from contacting another student.
+A “No Contact Order” (NCO) may be issued if deemed appropriate by the University or at the request of the claimant.
+Often NCOs are issued by the Office Of Student Conduct, Residential Life, the Crisis Response Team, or the Dean of Students Office.
+A No Contact Order will be issued to prevent a student from contacting another student as a temporary supportive measure or as the outcome of a disciplinary process.
 However, a No Contact Order will only be granted for students who have interpersonal conflicts raising concern that physical or psychological harm may result from further contact.
 The University will consider all available facts and known circumstances before issuing a No Contact Order.

 No Contact Orders apply on and off campus, and are in place while all parties are students at Binghamton University.
 No Contact Orders are University specific and police departments and other municipalities would not acknowledge or enforce this Order off campus.
 Violations in locations off campus need to be reported to University Police or the Office of Student Conduct.